 The most common language spoken in Big Sur is English.
 Other important languages spoken here include Spanish and French.

 Unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
 If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 98.0% of the neighborhoods in America.
-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 98.0% of the neighborhoods in America. is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 In addition, if you are planning to retire in California, this neighborhood should be on your must-see list.
 For many reasons, may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in California, while also offering a diverse range of housing options.
 This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 99.3% of neighborhoods in CA. If a California retirement is in your future, this neighborhood should be one of the places you visit.